iskra-delta/idp-animate/README.md

-# idp-gala
+# idp-animate

-Galaksija emulator for the Iskra Delta Partner.
+Vector animations on the Iskra Delta Partner.